Chucknadauld/project-rsa/rsa-project-report.md

 ### Encrypting and Decrypting With A Classmate

-I exchanged public keys with Isaac Smith and encrypted a message for him using his public key.
+I exchanged public keys with Isaac Smith and encrypted a short message for him using his public key.
-He encrypted a message for me using my public key.
+He sent me back an encrypted file that took a while to decrypt - decryption is definitely much slower than encryption.
-We also decrypted each other's messages using our respective private keys and verified the results were correct.
+We verified that our messages came through correctly, though we had to be careful about the file formatting.

 ## Stretch 2